Russia Posts Video Game Screenshot As 'Irrefutable Proof' of US Helping IS - Slashdot

 McCain having a nice chat with IS and al Qaeda (Score:1)

-Would've been better with Yoda (Score:1)
+Would've been better with Yoda (Score:2)

 The Russians are total amateurs.
 This [arstechnica.com] is how you do world-class incompetence.